WeAreAcademy/curriculum-mark/vault/Activity Map.md

 # Activity Map

+This is a (work-in-progress) schedule of themes and modules covered across the 12 weeks of The Mark: Phase Two.

 | Week number | Module | Theme |
 | --- | --- | --- |
 | 1 | [[Practical problem-solving]] | [[How to think like a software engineer]] |